MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-linux-classic-mysql-cluster.md

 The main constraint for Corosync on Azure is that Corosync prefers multicast over broadcast over unicast communications, but Microsoft Azure networking only supports unicast.

-Fortunately, Corosync has a working unicast mode, and the only real constraint is that because all nodes are not communicating among themselves, you need to define the nodes in your configuration files, including their IP addresses.
+Fortunately, Corosync has a working unicast mode.
+The only real constraint is that because all nodes are not communicating among themselves, you need to define the nodes in your configuration files, including their IP addresses.
 We can use the Corosync example files for Unicast and change bind address, node lists, and logging directories (Ubuntu uses `/var/log/corosync` while the example files use `/var/log/cluster`), and enable quorum tools.

 > [!NOTE]
 > Use the following `transport: udpu` directive and the manually defined IP addresses for both nodes.